GetAmbassador/karma-enzyme/README.md

 | `karma-enzyme-react-14` | `enzyme-adapter-react-14` | `^0.14.0` |
 | `karma-enzyme-react-13` | `enzyme-adapter-react-13` | `^0.13.0` |

-All the instructions in this readme will use `karma-enzyme-react-16` as an example, use the correct package for your configuration.
+All the instructions in this readme will use `karma-enzyme-react-16` as an example, use the correct package for your desired configuration.

 Installation
 ------------